Are there actually ways to make money in your neighborhood?

 10. Clean/Organize garages

-If you have driven past your neighbor’s house and you cannot help but notice that their garage is filled with boxes piled up to the ceiling, maybe it is time you went up to them and offer to organize their stuff.
+If you have driven past your neighbor’s house and you cannot help but notice that their garage is filled with boxes piled up to the ceiling, maybe it is time you went up to them and offered to organize their stuff.

 This could be a stepping-stone for you if you aspire to become a professional organizer.

 Depending on the condition of your client’s home, it may take you a day or the whole weekend to complete the job.
+It actually is a great way to make money on the weekend.

-11. Bonus: House Sit
+11. House sit

-This will truly be a fun job, but do make sure you act responsibly when housesitting.
+This will truly be a fun job but do make sure you act responsibly when housesitting.

 Families going away for a long vacation may need someone to keep an eye on their house and also to look after their pets.